Gastroesophageal reflux disease

 Peptic esophagitis; Reflux esophagitis; GERD; Heartburn - chronic; Dyspepsia - GERD

-If this sphincter muscle doesn't close well, food, liquid, and stomach acid can leak back into the esophagus.
+When this ring of muscle does not close all the way, stomach contents can leak back into the esophagus.
 This is called reflux or gastroesophageal reflux.
-Reflux may cause symptoms, or it can even damage the esophagus.
+Reflux may cause symptoms.
+Harsh stomach acids can also damage the lining of the esophagus.

 The risk factors for reflux include:

 Heartburn and gastroesophageal reflux can be brought on or made worse by pregnancy.
 Symptoms can also be caused by certain medicines, such as:

 Talk to your doctor if you think one of your medicines may be causing heartburn.
 Never change or stop taking a medicine without first talking to your doctor.